DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-11-13-round-9-support-console-research-findings.md

 #### Recommendations

-The ‘Download CSV’ button would only be used when an accredited provider asks to see a list of claims associated with them.
+Support users would only use the ‘Download CSV’ button when an accredited provider asks to see a list of claims associated with them.
 Our research findings with accredited providers show that this user need is a low priority.

 We recommend exploring the following options: